Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 8. Follow through and hold yourself accountable

-Keep yourself accountable to your personal growth plan by regularly updating a close friend or family member on your progress.
+Keep yourself accountable to your personal growth goals by regularly updating a close friend or family member on your progress.
 You can also work with a health coach or other type of professional accountability partner who can help you stay on track and modify your plan when necessary.
 It’s often beneficial for those working on personal growth to partner with another person who is working on their own plan.
 This allows you to go on the journey together and provide support and encouragement.

-Build your personal growth plan today
+Establish your personal growth goals today

 Everyone has the power to change their lives for the better.
 Whether you seek further fulfillment in your personal or professional life, the first step is deciding you’re ready to commit to a personal growth and development plan.
 With this growth plan, you will never have to compare yourself to others again.
 This will then lead to clarifying your true reason for wanting to change, seeking out the best tools to get you there and then keeping track of your progress along the way.